 Now, you feel resentment as a delayed primary emotion.

-Secondary emotions are our emotional reactions to our primary emotion.
+Secondary emotions are our emotional reactions to our primary emotions.
 A secondary emotion is how we feel about what we feel or just felt.

 Your mind is like an interpretation machine that keeps on interpreting things to generate emotions.
 Sometimes, it interprets your primary emotions and generates secondary emotions based on that interpretation.